 Our BPT Master Plan categorises all the past exam questions by scenario/topic to make it easy to practice lots of questions on the same scenario/topic.

-To give you an insight, a sample from the Capital Taxes section of our BPT Masterclass course can be found below.
+To give you an insight, one of the classes from our BPT course is included below.
 All our classes teach the technical content in the context of how it is likely to be examined before demonstrating how to answer exam questions on the topic.